keisukeirie/Amazon_review_helpfulness_prediction/README.md

 ## Introduction:
 When you shop in Amazon, Do you notice that product reviews are in the order of helpfulness of reviews?
 This helpfulness is based on user votes.
-If Amazon users find review helpful, they simply leave a positive vote on that review.
+If Amazon users find review helpful,
+users can simply leave positive votes on that review.
 the review with most positive votes gets placed as "Top Customer Reviews" on the product page by Amazon.

 My question is:
 **Can Machine learning model learn characteristics of good customer reviews and predict helpfulness of reviews?**

 To answer this question, I am using Amazon review dataset from [Julian McAuley's website] (http://jmcauley.ucsd.edu/data/amazon/links.html)
+and created a XGboost binary classifier prediction model.

+2 label classes for my model:
+Highly helpful reviews = reviews with more than 75% of total votes were positive (positive = voted as helpful review)
+not helpful reviews = reviews with less than 75% of total votes were positive

+With high prediction accuracy, I can determine helpful reviews regardless of user votes on Amazon.

 ## Results
 Dataset used:
 Home & Kitchen
-score: 74.42%
+Prediction accuracy: 74.42%

 **Confusion Matrix**